ki11men0w/hmig/README.md

                                     that have corresponding repositories in the specified BitBucket project.
-This will allow you to re-import these repositories from BitBucket to GitLab. list                              Prints a list of imported (or ready-to-import) repositories.
+This will allow you to re-import these repositories from BitBucket to GitLab. list                              Prints a list of imported (or ready-to-import) repositories. post-processing                   Post processing of imported repositories.
+This command will be useful if you have already imported some repositories from BitBucket to GitLab with another utility.
+Or if during the initial import using this utility there were not enough permissions to read the corresponding settings in the BitBucket repository and the import of these settings was skipped.
 ```

 To get help for a specific command: